top of page

 There are many different combined pills available.
 The difference between them is either the dose of oestrogen they contain, which can be either high or low, and the type of progestin, which give the pill different properties for example some progestins have anti-androgen effects.

-Also known as POP or mini pills, they contain progestin but no oestrogen.
+POP or mini pill contain progestin but no oestrogen.
 They work by thickening the cervical mucus and thinning the uterine lining.
 Some types also stop ovulation.

 Why Do Teens Use the Pill?